igpriyanshunegi/student-api/README.md

 - `age`: required

 ### Development Notes
 - The API supports graceful shutdown, allowing in-flight requests to finish when the server is stopped.
+This ensures that no requests are abruptly terminated, providing a better user experience.
 - The storage implementation is abstracted behind the `Storage` interface, allowing for easy swapping of storage backends.
+This design promotes flexibility and scalability, enabling developers to integrate different storage solutions without significant code changes.
+- Logging is implemented using the `log/slog` package, which allows for adjustable verbosity levels.
+This can be configured via environment variables, making it easier to debug issues in different environments.
+- The API is designed with a focus on clean architecture principles, separating concerns between different components such as routing, handling, and storage.
+This modular approach enhances maintainability and testability.

 ### Testing
 - Unit tests should be written for handler validation using `httptest`.
+This allows for testing HTTP handlers in isolation, ensuring that they behave as expected under various conditions.
 - Integration tests should be conducted with a temporary SQLite file.
+This helps verify that the entire system works together correctly, including database interactions and API responses.
+- Consider using mocking libraries to simulate external dependencies during testing, which can help isolate tests and improve reliability.
+- Performance tests should be conducted to ensure the API can handle expected loads, especially during peak usage times.
+Tools like `wrk` or `hey` can be used for load testing.
+- Documentation for testing procedures should be maintained to ensure that all team members can easily understand and execute tests.